starrtc/starrtc-windows-demo/README_English.md

 ![main interface](assets/demo.png)

-This product is free completely and provides a free private deployment server program that supports all features . and it provides push and pull third-party stream.
+This product is free completely and provides a free private deployment server program that supports all features .
+And it also provides push and pull third-party stream.

 Support
 ====